 Discussion:

-Using data from an existing cohort study initially designed to assess the health effects of occupational exposures, we examined a broader question aboutsuicide and overdose in relation to leaving work.
-Our results suggest that leaving prior to retirement was associated with increased risk – and that the risk remained significantly elevated even when follow-up was restricted to five years after worker exit.
-Few events occurred while still employed and most occurred among those who left before age 55.
+For the present study, we used data from an existing cohort study initially designed to assess the health effects of occupational exposures to examine the implications of leaving work for risk of death by suicide and overdose.
+Our results suggest that leaving prior to retirement was associated with increased risk even when follow-up was restricted to five years after worker exit.
+Few deaths by suicide or overdose occurred while workers were still employed, and most occurred among those who left work before age 55.
 These results are consistent with sociological studies of the health consequences of worker exit.24–26 Although we have no data on subsequent employment, the literature suggests that rehire may mitigate the adverse impacts, but does not eliminate the distress.25

-These findings are in line with recent ecologic studies linking conditions of employment with suicide and overdose mortality.
+These findings are also consistent with findings from recent ecologic studies linking conditions of employment with suicide and overdose mortality.
 Leveraging variation in state economic policies over time, a quasi-experimental design was used to examine the impact of minimum wage and earned income tax credit policies on deaths of despair.
 Causal models suggest that increasing both by 10% would have prevented 1230 suicides annually, but had no impact on drug overdoses.27 Another study found that higher state-wide union density was associated with lower mortality rates for suicide and overdose.28 In a study most relevant to this one, a difference-in-differences approach resulted in an association between county-level automobile assembly closures, 1999 to 2016, and opioid mortality.29

-Suicide rates in the U.S. are higher for men than women and have increased substantially for both middle-aged men and women since 1999.
+Suicide rates in the U.S. are higher for men than for women and have increased substantially in middle age for both sexes since 1999.
 Suicide risk among 45 to 64 year old men was higher than for those aged 25 to 44, with rates of 29.7 and 24.3 per 100,000, respectively, in 2014.6 To the extent that suicide risk increases for older age groups, there will be less potential for confounding by age when follow-up is restricted to five years after exit.
 The bias, however, would be towards the null, since retirees are the reference in this study.

 Of the three study plants, Plant 2 had the highest incidence rate of suicide in this study.
 This plant was located at the site of Willow Run, a factory in southeastern Michigan renowned for the mass production of fighter planes during WWII.18 The largest plant in the world at the time, employing more than 100,000 workers, it was constructed by Ford Motor Company in 1941 to produce the B-24 Liberator heavy bomber.
 Willow Run was sold to GM after a fire in 1953 and by 1970, employed 10,000 workers making automatic transmissions.
 Plant 2 closed in 2010 as part of GM’s bankruptcy proceedings.
 In 1970, the population of the surrounding township was 30,000; today it is 20,000.
-This scenario dramatizes the challenges smaller towns face in coping with the decline in manufacturing.
+This history dramatizes the challenges smaller towns face in coping with the decline in manufacturing.

 Limitations